top of page

 Darren Cogavin

 Hey, I'm Darren.
-I'm originally from Ireland and currently teach A-Level politics and access to HE (education and teaching) at USP College in Essex.
+I'm originally from Ireland and now teach A-Level politics and access to HE (education and teaching) at USP College in Essex.
 I previously worked in adult community education.
-I am the lead senior ambassador for the EPAS programme at USP College.
+I am the lead senior ambassador for EPAS at USP College.

 I have two MSc in Equality Studies and Rehabilitation and Disability Studies from University College Dublin.
 I am also a doctoral student in the Department of Educational Research, Lancaster University.
 My main research areas are in the fields of the Marxist educational theory and educational inequalities.
 I also specialise in educational policy, the political economy of education and critical pedagogy.